ollama/ollama/README.md

 ### Customize a prompt

 Models from the Ollama library can be customized with a prompt.
-The example
+For example, to customize the `llama2` model:

 ```
 ollama pull llama2